mixxxdj/mixxx/source/chapters/vinyl_control.rst

 :guilabel:`Deck 1` and :guilabel:`Deck 2` input devices.

 If your vinyl signal is working, you should see a round, green circle drawn with two lines.
-This vinyl "doughnut" should be as circular as possible, and the lines should be clear with a minimum amount of fuzz.
+This vinyl “doughnut” should be as circular as possible, and the lines should be clear with a minimum amount of fuzz.

 .. hint:: You can display the signal quality in the Mixxx user interface while